- This is the Brightwork Research & Analysis software rating series.

-MUFI Rating & Risk – SAP APO DP
+MUFI Rating & Risk for SAP APO DP

 MUFI: Maintainability, Usability, Functionality, Implement ability